 How to hide a subwoofer?
 A subwoofer is essential for surround sound systems in a home theater.
 It improves the sound quality of the movie or TV you are watching.
 The low-frequency sounds it emits can also create vibrations that enhance your viewing experience.
 Your subwoofer, as with all audio-visual equipment in the home, does not affect the design of your living room.
 However, there are many ways to conceal it so that your guests don’t notice until the movie starts.

 Creative Ways to Hide Subwoofer Living Room

 There are many options available when it comes to how to hide a subwoofer in living room.
-These are the best ways to hide your subwoofer and add some stealthy bass to your system.

 It should be hidden behind the curtain